Melissus of Samos: The same

 In On Melissus, Xenophanes and Gorgias, Pseudo-Aristotle states that Melissus made a claim that The One is qualitatively the same.
 The validity of the argument depends on the nature of unity intended by Melissus.
 It is possible for one, single thing to have different parts: a human has a head, a body, two arms and two legs, but it is still one human.
-In most respects, Melissus is following in Parmenides’ footsteps, and so it is likely that Melissus is arguing for the same type of unity as Parmenides, namely, that The One is completely unified, with no parts to subdivide it.
+In most respects, Melissus is following in Parmenides’s footsteps, and so it is likely that Melissus is arguing for the same type of unity as Parmenides, namely, that The One is completely unified, with no parts to subdivide it.
 His argument is as follows: